AnonymerNiklasistanonym/MoonpieBot/installer/man.md

 # DESCRIPTION

 Running this program will start a Twitch connected bot using information provided by either environment variables, a '*.env*' file in the same directory or given a **----config-dir** argument a '*.env*' file in the specified directory.
-Additionally log files and the database are written to this directory if not specified otherwise.
-In this directory can optionally a JSON file for custom commands ('*customCommands.json*') and custom timers ('*customTimers.json*') be specified.
+Additionally log files and the databases are written to this directory if not specified otherwise by 'LOGGING_DIRECTORY_PATH', 'MOONPIE_DATABASE_PATH', 'SPOTIFY_DATABASE_PATH', 'CUSTOM_COMMANDS_BROADCASTS_DATABASE_PATH'.
+Custom strings can also be written to '*.env*.strings' to keep the '*.env*' clean.

 If this program is installed via a package it will use *$HOME/.local/share/moonpiebot* as the default **----config-dir**.